astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 #### Development DAGs

-The [`finbuddy_load_pre_embedded`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/ingestion/finbuddy_load_pre_embedded.py) loads a set of pre-computed embeddings of news articles retrieved from a local `.parquet` file into Weaviate as an easy way to test and adapt the pipeline.
+The [`finbuddy_load_pre_embedded`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/ingestion/finbuddy_load_pre_embedded.py) DAG loads a set of pre-computed embeddings of news articles retrieved from a local `.parquet` file into Weaviate as an easy way to test and adapt the pipeline.

 ![Graph view of the finbuddy_load_pre_embedded DAG showing Weaviate schema handling and one task to ingest pre-calculated embeddings of news articles.](/img/examples/use-case-airflow-llm-rag-finance_pre_embedd_dag.png)

-The [`create_schema`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/create_schema.py) DAG exists as convenience DAG in a development environment to delete all data from Weaviate and create a new schema.
+The [`create_schema`](https://github.com/astronomer/use-case-airflow-llm-rag-finance/blob/main/dags/create_schema.py) DAG is designed for development environments to delete all data from Weaviate and create a new schema.

 ![Graph view of the create_schema DAG showing two tasks, one to delete all existing schemas in a Weaviate database, another to create a news schema.](/img/examples/use-case-airflow-llm-rag-finance_create_schema_dag.png)